ciskander2/Housing-Prices-Analysis-in-Pandas/README.md

 🏡 Housing Prices Analysis in Pandas

-A complete exploratory data analysis (EDA) of luxury housing prices using Python and pandas.
+This project performs a full exploratory data analysis (EDA) on a dataset of luxury residential properties.

+The goal is to identify the strongest drivers of home prices, uncover hidden patterns, and build a foundation for future machine-learning models.

 📌 Overview